Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Sangeet:

-Sangeet is a joyful event where friends and family of the bride and groom come together to celebrate through music and dance.
-It involves singing traditional songs, performing dances, and enjoying cultural performances.
+Sangeet is a joyful event where both the groom and the bride’s friends and family come together to celebrate through music and dance.
+It involves singing traditional wedding songs, performing dances, and enjoying cultural performances.

 Sangeet